fabianorodrigo/fabianorodrigo/README.md

 # Education

+## Master's Degree in Informatics 🔬
-## Federal University of the State of Rio de Janeiro
+Federal University of the State of Rio de Janeiro | 2018-2020
-### Master's Degree in Informatics
-2018-2020

 Research on automatic generation of unit tests of smart contracts for projects based on Truffle Framework, which included a tool developed in Node.js, Typescript and React to run the experimental analysis.

-## Pontifícia Universidade Católica do Rio de Janeiro
-### Postgraduate Degree in Sofware Project Management
+## Postgraduate Degree in Sofware Project Management 🧑‍💼
-2005-2006

-## Universidade Vale do Rio Doce
+Pontifícia Universidade Católica do Rio de Janeiro | 2005-2006

-### Graduation in Information Technology
+## Graduation in Information Technology 🧑‍🎓
-1997-2000
+Universidade Vale do Rio Doce | 1997-2000